SajjadAhmad14/Telegram-bot/README.md

 ### Install

-In order to run, you need to install RUBY in your computer.
+In order to run the Bot, you need to install RUBY in your computer.
 For windows you can go to [Ruby installer](https://rubyinstaller.org/) and for MAC and LINUX you can go to [Ruby official site](https://www.ruby-lang.org/en/downloads/) for intructions on how to intall it.
+You need to install Telegram app as well.
 Then you can clone the project by typing ```git clone https://github.com/SajjadAhmad14/Telegram-bot/develop```

 ## Authors